Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 #### MyBookLog
 * The `MyBookLog` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
 * Users can set their reading goals and edit them if needed.
-* Users can have a list of their future readings.
+* Users can set a wishlist of their future readings and manage it.
+* Users can delete their profile.

 ### Existing features